uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 2. Strip all the ends of the wires
 3. Twist and tin each end
 4. Solder one end to the speakers as in the video
-5. Attach other end to speaker jumpers
+5. Attach other end to terminal blocks of the Speaker Bonnet

 The first half of [this video](assets/https://www.youtube.com/watch?v=8UXloSxQlEA) shows the method we used.
 We can ignore the second half of the video as we are not attaching the speakers to a breadboard but to the Speaker Bonnet's terminal blocks.